Chinese Language Teachers Institute

 January 31–February 2, 2013 | Los Angeles, California

-The 2013 Teachers Institute convened a group of outstanding teachers from across the Asia Society Confucius Classrooms Network, led by master teacher Dr. Wei-ling Wu, who taught Chinese for 25 years to students in the West Windsor-Plainsboro School District in New Jersey.
+The 2013 Teachers Institute convened a group of outstanding teachers from across Asia Society partner schools, led by master teacher Dr. Wei-ling Wu, who taught Chinese for 25 years to students in the West Windsor-Plainsboro School District in New Jersey.
 Dr. Wu holds a PhD in Language in Education with a specialization in foreign language teaching from the University of Pennsylvania, is the author of several textbooks, and is a true pioneer in the field of Chinese language teaching and learning.

 During the institute, teachers participated in hands-on workshops and intensive group work, discussed the development and articulation of key teaching principles and strategies, and refined and further enhanced their own teaching skills.
 Participants defined the criteria for effective and innovative Chinese language teaching and identified these elements in lessons they created.
 They then designed a series of individual lessons that exemplify the criteria for excellent teaching.